juissi-t/in-game-messages/README.md

 ## Contributing

 If you wish to share your new features and bug fixes, I'd be happy to receive them!
-Please for this repository and create a [GitHub pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with your changes.
+Please fork this repository and create a [GitHub pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with your changes.
 I'll review the pull request and merge it once I'm happy with the contents.

 ## Future ideas